 The Thunderbolts appear in a four-part arc in the series' third season.
 The villains are initially introduced as the Masters of Evil, and after being defeated twice by the Avengers, they are recruited by Baron Zemo.
 Zemo leads the Masters in an assault on Avengers Tower, where they are once again defeated, but with the consolation that Zemo is able to escape with some of Tony Stark's tech.
 Zemo later springs the Masters from prison and uses Stark's technology to transform them into the Thunderbolts.
 The Thunderbolts eventually undergo a change of heart and turn against Zemo, becoming true heroes in the process.
 They turn themselves over to the authorities, with Songbird promising that once they get out of prison, they'll be a legitimate team.

-The Thunderbolts are the subject of their own DLC, with the team resembling their original line-up.
+- The Thunderbolts are the subject of their own DLC pack in Lego Marvel's Avengers, with the team resembling their original line-up.

-Hasbro released a pack of Thunderbolts action figures for the Marvel Legends line.
+- Hasbro released a pack of Thunderbolts action figures for the Marvel Legends line.
 The pack was available exclusively at San Diego Comic-Con, and was based on the Luke Cage-led incarnation of the team.
+Additionally, figures of characters like Citizen V, Songbird, Mach-I and the Punisher were produced in their Thunderbolt costumes.

 The Avengers and The Thunderbolts